john-james-ai/BreastCancerDetection/_sources/content/09_image_prep.md

 e^f = e^{s_n} = e^f e^n.
 ```

-A common strategy for multiplicative noise removal is to convert the noise in the image to additive noise, then apply an appropriate filter.
+A common strategy for addressing multiplicative noise is to convert the noise in the image to additive noise, then apply an appropriate spatial domain filter.

 #### Impulse Noise Model

-Lastly, we have the impulse noise model, which represents a separate mathematic model, neither additive or multiplicative.
+Lastly, we have the impulse noise model, which represents a separate mathematical model, neither additive nor multiplicative.
 Impulse noise arises in the image as a consequence of signal transmission errors.
 Mathematically, we can describe impulse noise by the following equation.

 ```{math}
 :label: impulse